sdholdsworth/to-do-task-list/README.md

-#To Do Task List Application
+#ToDo_TaskList_Application

-This is a ToDo Checklist application where users can add/remove taks and modify existing tasks within the task check list application.
+This is a ToDo Checklist application where users can add/remove taks and modify existing tasks within this task list application.